Skip to cookie consent Skip to main content

 How much does the flu vaccine cost?

-• Health insurance companies are required to cover flu vaccines without charging a copayment or coinsurance.
+• Most health insurance companies cover flu vaccines without charging a copayment or coinsurance.
 But they may require you to receive the vaccine at a specific place.
 Be sure to check your insurance company’s requirements.

 • If you do not have insurance, please call the clinic where you will be getting the flu vaccine to talk about what it will cost.

-Do I also need to get the updated COVID-19 booster?
+Do I also need to get the updated COVID-19 vaccine?

-In addition to getting your flu shot, we encourage you to stay up to date with COVID-19 vaccination including the updated COVID-19 boosters if you are eligible.
-The updated booster will protect you against the original COVID-19 strain and the omicron variant.
-Find more information about the updated booster in our COVID-19 vaccine FAQs.
+We encourage you to get the updated 2024-2025 COVID-19 vaccination.
+The updated vaccine will protect you against the latest virus variants.
+Find more information about the updated vaccine in our COVID-19 vaccine FAQs.

-Can I get the flu vaccine and the COVID-19 vaccine or booster together?
+Can I get the flu vaccine and the COVID-19 vaccine together?

 Can I get the flu from the flu vaccine?